yoelmatveyev/nutes/README.md

 # Assember and IO engine

 A rudimentary interactive assembler indended to be used in REPL and a basic set of composed instructions, such as addition, subtraction, left shift (identical in balanced ternary to multiplication by 3), setting variables, comparison, swapping etc. allows to write simple programs.
-Two opcodes with two flags are currently defined for the IO engine, enabling alphanumeric, ternary, base-9. base-27 and decimal input and output for 1 or 2 operands.
+Two opcodes with three flags (not counting the generic direction flag that ensures sign/direction symmetry) are currently defined for the IO engine, enabling alphanumeric, ternary, base-9. base-27 and decimal input and output for 1 or 2 operands.

 Examples include slow multiplication by repeated addition, finding consequent pairs of Fibonacci numbers (one of the most natural operations in our virtual machine), factorial and basic input (up to 6 characters) combined with "Hello World".